microsoft/sqldev/_includes/partials/install_sqlcmd_linux_rhel.md

 Executed in 1 ns
 ```

-> You have successfully installed SQL Server Command Line Utilities on your RedHat machine!
+> You have successfully installed SQL Server Command Line Utilities on your Red Hat machine!